Szandor72/linter-lightning/README.md

 ### Plugin installation

-After verifying that `Lightning Linter` works from your terminal, proceed to install the linter-lightning plugin.
+After verifying that `Lightning Linter` works from your terminal, proceed to install the linter-lightning plugin as any other plugin.
+Should this __fail__, please:

     - copy to atom/packages
     - open terminal